ADF Logo

 The Green Mountain State is overflowing with foster children in need of families.
 In fact, there are more foster children than there are families to take them in.

-The need is so great that in the past, Vermont has “boarded” children in places like police stations and hotels, and it continues to place children in facilities for lack of loving homes.
+The need is so great that in the past, Vermont has even “boarded” children in places like police stations and hotels, and it continues to place children in facilities for lack of loving homes.

 By the Vermont Department of Children and Families’ (DCF) own metrics, there are nearly 1,000 children in DCF care right now.
-The agency has even acknowledged that the figure is unusually high for a state of Vermont’s size.
+The agency acknowledged that the figure is unusually high for a state of Vermont’s size.

 To stress the need, Vermont DCF even sent out emails to foster families in 2023 and 2024 stating they have a “desperate need for Emergency Foster Homes” as well as saying they are in “a crisis beyond what we have seen before.”